Frequently Asked Questions

 - Where is my package?

-- If you have any shipping concerns, please email me at email@example.com with your order number, and I will do my best to see what is happening.
+- If you have any shipping concerns, please email us at firstname.lastname@example.org with your order number, and I will do my best to see what is happening.
 Please note that once the package is in the hands of USPS, I have the same amount of information available to me that is available to the customer.
 Find more information about shipping here in the shop policies.

 - Do you ship internationally?